Praqma/deploy2docker/README.md

 When everything works, you automate it's deployment by adding a `.gitlab-ci.yml` to it's project directory, using code from the  [gitlab-ci.yml.example](gitlab-ci.yml.example) file included in this repository.

-Once a `docker-compose` application is deployed, we can use a control script `deployer.sh`, which - in collaboration with `cron` - works as a control loop and watches for incoming tasks.
-As soon, as CI system connected to a repository sends a special **"task file"** to the docker system, the control script `deployer.sh` picks up this task file, and works on that task. i.e. Apply any changes detected in the related git repository, and restart the related docker-compose application.
+Once a `docker-compose` application is deployed, the control script `deployer.sh`, which - in collaboration with `cron` - works as a control loop and watches for incoming tasks.
+Every time you make any change in this application's git repository, the CI system detects that change and sends a special **"task file"** to the docker system.
+The control script `deployer.sh` picks up this task file, and works on that task. i.e. apply any changes detected in the related git repository, and restart the related docker-compose application.

 ### Here is how it works - the work-flow: